A pastor, a football star, and the battle for a key Senate seat

 It’s a familiar criticism, going back to high school, when he did not stand in solidarity with his Black peers after the white principal made a racially charged comment toward a student, igniting protests.

-“I never really liked the idea that I was to represent my people,” Mr. Walker later wrote in his book about the incident.
+“I never really liked the idea that I was to represent my people,” Mr. Walker later wrote about the incident in his book.
 “My parents raised me to believe that I represented humanity.”